llafuente/nema/README.md

 ### Limitations / chages

-* Every object must be declared in definitions, even subtypes.
+* Every `type` with `type:object` must be declared in definitions at first level.
-* operationId is required
+* `operationId` is required
-* schemes is required
+* `schemes` is required
+* do not support `$ref` to external sources
+* `/swagger` path is forbidden it's used by swagger-ui
+* parameters.name is a variable name, use parameter.x-nema-header for real header name

 ### Nema metadata